J. Lowell Stoltzfus: Early life and education

 James Lowell Stoltzfus was born in Pottstown, Pennsylvania, the second of six children.
 His parents were both Mennonite, and his grandfather was born to an Amish family.
 At five years old, he moved to Snow Hill, where his father was starting a Mennonite church.
 He attended a Mennonite boarding school in Pennsylvania, then attended Salisbury University.
 He majored in English and Sociology, and was a played center on the basketball team.
 He then completed a year of seminary at Eastern Mennonite University.

 After graduation, Stoltzfus began teaching English and music at Pocomoke High School in Pocomoke City.
 Following this, he took over his father's plant nursery and expanded the family farm.

 Career

 Stoltzfus has been a member of the Maryland Senate since January 1992.
 He became Minority Leader in the Maryland Senate in 2001.
+He was previously appointed as Minority Whip in 1998.

 In 1998 Stoltzfus co-sponsored a bill that would have allowed Eastern Shore of Maryland residents to vote in a straw poll on secession from Maryland.
 He has been an outspoken critic of the University of Maryland, College Park's inability to control the illegal, often violent and destructive actions of the student body.

 On August 6, 2009, Senator Stoltzfus announced that he would not seek reelection in 2010 so that he may spend more time with his wife and work at his nursery.